AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 <p align="center"><img src="https://github.com/AlmogJakov/check/raw/main/LIS-NUM-M.gif"/></p>
 </td></tr>
 </table>

-<b>Sum</b>  - represents the sum of LIS till this node.
-<b>Count</b>  - represents the number of LIS such that this node is the last number.
-<b>Child index</b>  - represents the index of the first child of this node.

 Therefore, the last element sum is the number of LIS (as marked in red in the image below).
 <b>Final result:</b>